rankirokz-prog/shubhdin/localization/SHUBHDIN-LANGUAGE-BIBLE.md

 # SHUBHDIN LANGUAGE BIBLE
 ### The localization constitution for all Shubh Din content
-**Version 2.2 · Created on Fable 5 · Status: GOVERNING DOCUMENT — read before any localization work** **v1.1 changelog:** Hindi Love report scored 9.4–9.6/10 (up from 8.2).
+**Version 2.4 · Created on Fable 5 · Status: GOVERNING DOCUMENT — read before any localization work** **v1.1 changelog:** Hindi Love report scored 9.4–9.6/10 (up from 8.2).
 Added §H5 rulings and §10 Indic typography law.
+**v2.4 changelog:** Added §9.2 Kannada Constitution — language 4.
+**v2.3 changelog:** §17 added — never text-extract JS string literals containing \\uXXXX escapes; and the free Kundli Hindi still needs the full Bible rewrite.
 **v2.2 changelog:** §16 — the harness now scans the RENDERED OUTPUT for English, exactly as the native reviewer does.
 This closes the recurring-leak pattern at its root.
 **v2.1 changelog:** §15 added — every report must pass `node test-reports.js`, which executes the real page script in every language.
 Data-level checks are insufficient.
 **v2.0 changelog:** §13 refined (mantra label follows report language) and §14.1 added — the audit must catch FIELD-REFERENCE ternaries, not just quoted literals.